 The Lake District is hiking country!
 There are some absolutely fabulous trails stretching for miles across this beautiful landscape, taking in steep mountains, high ridges, rocky scrambles……But what if you are not looking for anything quite so adventurous or challenging just now?
 Perhaps today you just want an easy, low level walk in beautiful countryside where no compass is required, civilisation is not far away and walking boots are optional?
 You just want to enjoy a walk without worrying about having to call out mountain rescue?
-If that is the case, here are three easy walks in the Lake District to enjoy.
+If that is the case, here are three easy walks to enjoy in the Lake District.

 Easy walks in the Lake District #1: Rydal Water and the Coffin Route